Written By: Karen Ritter, RN BSN

 What Is a Prognosis?

-A prognosis is the medical prediction of a disease’s outcome.
-In most cases, prognosis is measured by the length of survival for the patient.
+A prognosis, or life expectancy, is the medical prediction of a disease’s outcome and a patient’s chances of recovery.
+In most cases of cancer, prognosis is measured by length of survival for the patient.

-In the case of cancers like malignant mesothelioma, this forecast often includes a projection of survival, plus chances of recovery or recurrence.
-Doctors may refer to what’s called a “survival rate.”
+In the case of cancers like malignant mesothelioma, doctors may refer to what’s called a “survival rate.”
 A survival rate is the percentage of patients who reach a specific survival time.

-Mesothelioma prognosis may also include predictions about the quality of life, such as if the mesothelioma patient will have difficulty breathing, exercising or enjoying their pre-cancer lifestyle.
+Prognosis may also include predictions about quality of life, such as if the cancer patient will have difficulty breathing, exercising, or enjoying their pre-cancer lifestyle.

 When Do Doctors Give Patients a Prognosis?